OpenOLAT/OpenOLAT-docs/sites/manual_admin/docs/administration/WebDAV.md

 		it necessary to manually import certificates or to use a dedicated WebDAV client.

-  * ** WebDAV Client exclusion**
+  * **WebDAV Client exclusion**
 	Turn exclusion of specific user WebDAV clients on or off.

   * **List of User-Agents (comma as separator)**
-	Not allowed user-agents
+	Not allowed user-agents.

 * * *

   *  **Group courses by semester terms**
-	Enable this flag to list the available semester terms first and within a semester term only the courses from this term.
-This greatly improves usability with many courses.
+	Activate this option to create a subfolder for each semester containing all courses of this semester.
+This option increases the usability for many courses.
+If this option is activated, no "_finished" folder is created for the finished courses.
+If this option is not activated, all completed courses can be found in the "_completed" folder in WebDAV.

   *  **Group courses by curriculum elements**
 	Activate this option to create subfolders for curriculum groups containing all courses of this curriculum group.

   *  **Group Managed Course**
   *  **Prepend external course reference to title**